colinbobo/K-TSP/README.md

 fit(self, data, labels, k_cross_val=True, k=None, verbose=True)
 Here "data" is your training matrix and "labels" are the respective labels. "k_cross_val" can be set such that no cross-validation to find k is done, and k is simply 1 if this is false, which is classical TSP.
 If one already knows how many pairs they would like to use, they can set that as "k", then the "k_cross_val" field is irrelevant. "verbose" is there to print out the optimal value of "k" after the cross validation is done for it.
 Therefore it only needs to be run once to determine the optimal "k", then the user can pre-define that in subsequent runs.

+Included is a notebook that contains a pipeline wherein all you need to do is input your datafile and you'll get cross-validated prediction results and the K top scoring pairs.
+There is also a function that adds noisy copies of data to alievate class-imbalance.

 If there are any bugs encountered when using this code, please raise an issue.
 Enjoy!

 (This was a project done as part of a directed study under Professor Mark Kon at Boston University, Department of Mathematics and Statistics)